TheVoltageVikingRam/CadenceProficiency/Half_Adder/README.md

 ---

 ## 🧩 Schematic
-The half adder circuit is designed using CMOS logic to compute both **SUM** and **CARRY** outputs for two binary inputs.
+The half adder is designed using CMOS logic to compute both **SUM** and **CARRY** outputs from two binary inputs.

 ![Schematic](./Schematic_HA.png)

 ---

 ## 🎛️ Symbol View
-A custom symbol view was generated to simplify testbench integration and hierarchical design.
+A symbol was generated from the schematic for hierarchical testbench use.

 ![Symbol](./Symbol_HA.png)

 ---

 ## 🧪 Testbench Setup
-The testbench applies all binary combinations of inputs `A` and `B` to validate SUM and CARRY functionality.
+All four binary input combinations (`A`, `B`) were applied to verify the half adder behavior.

 ![Testbench](./Test_bench_setup_HA.png)

 ---

 ## 📈 Transient Simulation
-Transient waveform confirms correct logical behavior of the half adder.
-SUM and CARRY outputs respond correctly to all input transitions.
+Transient analysis confirms correct logic for SUM (`A ⊕ B`) and CARRY (`A · B`) outputs.

 ![Transient](./Transient_Response_HA.png)

 ---

 ## 🧱 Layout
-The full-custom layout of the half adder was implemented using standard 90nm design rules in Cadence Virtuoso.
+The layout was drawn manually in Cadence Virtuoso, following 90nm design rules.

 ![Layout](./Layout.png)